Cyber Monday 2020 in Singapore: save big with these incredible deals

 Essentially the same camera listed in the deal above, only with an 18-55mm Lens included along with the body.
 Listed at SG$2,399, you get an additional 10% off as soon as you add it to your cart, bringing the price down to just $2,159.10!
 Available in Black and Silver.

 Looking for a good deal on a Nintendo Switch console?
 Well, this might be one of the best we've seen on Black Friday so far.
-Get the Nintendo Switch Animal Crossing: New Horizons edition console (which includes the game) for only SG$459 – that's a saving of SG$70.90!View Deal
+Get the Nintendo Switch Animal Crossing: New Horizons edition console (which includes the game) for only SG$449 – that's a saving of SG$80.90!View Deal

 Nintendo Switch (gen 2) | SG$459 (retails for SG$599; save SG$140)